Abdias do Nascimento: Life in exile

 Nascimento became a leader in Brazil's black movement, and was forced into exile by the military regime in 1968.
 From 1968 to 1981 Nascimento was very active in the international Pan-African Movement and was elected vice-president and Coordinator of the Third Congress of Black Culture in the Americas.
 For the next decade Nascimento was a visiting professor at several universities in the United States, including the Yale School of Drama (1969–1971), and University at Buffalo, The State University of New York, where he founded the chair in African Cultures in the New World, Puerto Rican Studies Program in 1971.
 He held the position of Professor Emeritus at SUNY-Buffalo.
 Nascimento also taught at the University of Ife (now Obafemi Awolowo University) in Nigeria.

+Nascimento began painting after going into exile as a continuation of his activism through art, blending cultural expression with political resistance and the through restoration of the values of African culture.

 Return to Brazil

 Nascimento returned to Brazil in 1983 and was elected to the federal Chamber of Deputies as a member of the Democratic Labor Party (PDT).
 There, his focus was supporting legislation to address racial problems.
 In 1994 he was elected to the Senate and served until 1999.
 In 2004 he was nominated for the Nobel Prize for Peace.
+He received honorary doctorates from the universities of Brasília and Rio de Janeiro, and the Universidade Federal da Bahia.
 A biography of Nascimento by the journalist Sandra Almada was published in 2009 as part of the Retratos do Brasil Negro series.

 Nascimento suffered from diabetes and died on 23 May 2011, in Rio de Janeiro, due to cardiac arrest.